michaelsinghurse/sales-tax-search-v2/README.md

 ## Technical Challenges
 ### Validating Form Input
 One challenge I faced was about how to validate form inputs.
+The code for the form can be found in `./client/src/SearchForm.js`.

 React has the concept of "controlled component", which is a form element whose value is controlled by React rather than the element itself.
 Instead of